abusaeed2433/JavaBasic/out/production/JavaPractice/j_Assertion/info.md

 # assertion

 ### Introduction
-- State `xxx` in a strong, confident, and forceful way,
+- State `something` in a strong, confident, and forceful way,
-- When you assert `xxx` you believe that `xxx` to be true,
+- When you assert `something`, you believe that `something` to be true,
-- But it does not make that `xxx` always true,
+- But it does not make that `something` always true,
-- Sometimes you may be wrong and that `xxx` may be false, even if you assert it to be true,
+- Sometimes you may be wrong and that `something` may be false, even if you assert it to be true,

+### Why assertion
-- Helps to debug code in development and testing,
+- Helps to debug code in development and testing phase,
 - Used for detecting logical errors in a program,

+### assertion
-- `assert` can be written in 2 ways:
+- Can be written in 2 ways:
   - `assert booleanAssertionExpression;`
     - This form is enough in almost all cases,
   - `assert booleanAssertionExpression : errorMessageExpression;`
-    - `errorMessageExpression` allows writing custom error message.
+    - `errorMessageExpression`: allows writing custom error message.
 Can be any data type,
-- If the assertion expression evaluates to true, no action is taken.
+- If `booleanAssertionExpression` evaluates to true, no action is taken.
 Code is executed normally,
 - But if evaluates to false, `java.lang.AsssertionError` is thrown,
 - Assertion is by default disabled.
-You must run your code using:
+You must run your code using below to see assertion in action:
     ```
     java -ea YourClassName
     ```
 - Ex:
     ```
-    java -ea src/aa_Assertion/Test.java
+    java -ea src/j_Assertion/Test.java
     ```
 - Ex(See `Test.java`):
     ```